mf1d3l/pcap2csv/README.md

-# pcap2csv — Convert PCAPs into Analysis‑Ready CSVs
+# Pcap2Csv —  Fast PCAP triage into analyst-friendly CSV output

 `pcap2csv` is a lightweight shell script wrapper around suricata that transforms raw packet captures into structured CSV datasets using Suricata’s `eve.json` output.
 It’s built for fast triage: a common workflow is to run the script from WSL on your forensic workstation, then review the resulting CSVs in [Eric Zimmerman's Timeline Explorer](https://ericzimmerman.github.io/#!index.md) for fast filtering and pivoting.